 We had access to community members and perspectives that we never would have had access to previously.
 We were able to identify emergent themes that broke us out of the traditional impact assessment framework.

 Amplio's user feedback processing tool will continue to evolve as more Talking Book partners and programs use it and provide their feedback.
-Lisa said the team is looking at artificial intelligence and/or how voice recognition could be used, in particular for more common languages, to help process messages more quickly.
-They are working on how to use visualizations to better present qualitative data.
-They are also exploring more intentional work with the analysts who process the user feedback.
+The team is looking at how artificial intelligence and/or voice recognition could be used, especially for widely spoken languages, to help process user feedback more quickly.
+They are working on how to use visualizations to better present data.
+They are also exploring more intentional work with the analysts who process the feedback.

 Got a question or comment?